danberlyne/recap-video-generator/README.md

 # About
-This tool selects clips from video files combines them into a single "recap" video file, with crossfade and audio normalisation, as well as custom subtitles.
+This tool extracts clips from multiple video files, resizes them to the same resolution, and combines them into a single "recap" video file, with crossfade and audio normalisation, as well as custom subtitles.

 # Requirements
 This tool uses the third party Python modules OpenPyXL and MoviePy.
 Furthermore, MoviePy requires ImageMagick.
 Please install these before attempting to run the Python scripts included here.